rust-lang/blog.rust-lang.org/content/rust-lld-on-stable-1.90.0/index.md

 In any case, using `rust-lld` can be disabled if any problem occurs: use the `-C linker-features=-lld` flag to revert to using the system's default linker.

 Some crates somehow relying on these differences could need additional link args, though we also expect this to be quite rare.
+Let us know if you encounter problems, by [opening an issue](https://github.com/rust-lang/rust/issues/new/choose) on GitHub.

 Some of the big gains in performance come from parallelism, which could be undesirable in resource-constrained environments, or for heavy projects that are already reaching hardware limits.